Herdubreid/Celin.AIS/README.md

 # Celin.AIS

-Celin.AIS is a .NET Core 2.1 Library for Oracle E1/JDE AIS.
+Celin.AIS is a .NET Standard 2.0 Library for Oracle E1/JDE AIS.

 ## Install